skypher/disclosure/README.md

 Again, the 500D chess scenario again prevails.

 Aliens: come out with it, or it looks like you are toying with the public even more than the government.
+Or are you in cahoots?

 ## Conclusion